Learn from Plants During these Challenging Times for All

 “What we learn from plants is not always obvious, yet that doesn’t mean they’re not teaching us something all season long.” – Anonymous

 These are challenging times, where closures and quarantines show no prejudice.
 Where nature seems unaffected by an innate need to emerge from dormancy and prosper – even in the face of unprecedented circumstances.

 Flowers continue to blossom.
 Trees still leaf out in a glorious canopy display.
 Vegetables take root in gardens and plant containers from coast to coast.
 As we all struggle to make sense of the disruption to our normalcy, there are a great many things we can learn from plants.

 Plants are able to adapt

-We often fail to realize the powers plants possess in adapting to the ever-changing seasons and environmental conditions put before them.
-It’s those fluctuations which often force them to adapt to their new reality and in turn continue to thrive.
+We often fail to realize the power plants possess in adapting to the ever-changing seasons and environmental conditions put before them.
+It’s those fluctuations that often force them to adapt to their new reality and in turn continue to thrive.
 In a way, they accept the challenges before them and adjust rather than maintain.